WazeDev/wme-quick-map-comments-notes/README.md

 - Tollbooth

 ## Usage
-1. Go to keyboard shortcuts at the bottom
+1. Go to keyboard shortcuts at the bottom of Waze Map Editor
 2. Scroll down to WME Suggest Permanent Hazards
 3. Assign shortcuts to each hazard suggestion